MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 ### Are there REST APIs available for integration?
 How can organizations integrate Community Training with their internal systems and existing applications?

-Microsoft Community Training platform provides REST APIs to help organizations build custom experiences, integrate the platform with their existing system, or consume training content via custom endpoints.
+Community Training provides REST APIs to help organizations build custom experiences, integrate the platform with their existing system, or consume training content via custom endpoints.

 For example, organizations can use Microsoft Flow, Logic Apps, etc. to integrate the platform with their HRMS and CRM systems to import/sync users to the platform or export course progress and completion status.